Home | About USIG | What's New | Events

 A. General Legal Forms

-Civil Non-enterprise Institutions (CNIs).
-CNIs are "social institutions established by Enterprises, Institutions, Social Organizations or other social forces as well as individual citizens using non-state assets and conducting non-profit-making social service activities” [IRRACNI].
-Private schools, private not-for-profit research institutes, and private not-for-profit hospitals are commonly CNIs.
-A CNI, like a Social Organization and a Foundation, is subject to the joint oversight of a Registration and Administration Organ and a Competent Business Unit.
+Civil Non-enterprise Institutions (CNIs): CNIs are "social institutions established by enterprises, institutions, social organizations, or other social forces as well as individual citizens using non-state assets and conducting non-profit-making social service activities” [Interim Regulations on the Registration and Administration of Civil Non-enterprise Institutions].

 B. Public Benefit Status

-According to Article 10 of the PWDL, “Public Benefit Social Organizations” are legally established Foundations, charitable organizations, and other Social Organizations founded to promote public benefit undertakings.
-Article 3 lists which activities qualify as “public benefit undertakings" [6]:
+According to Article 10 of the Public Welfare Donations Law, “public benefit social organizations” are legally established foundations, charitable organizations, and other social organizations founded to promote public benefit undertakings.
+Article 3 lists the activities which qualify as “public benefit undertakings": [10]:

-1. Disaster relief, poverty alleviation, assistance to the handicapped, and assistance to Social Organizations in needy circumstances;
+1. Disaster relief, poverty alleviation, assistance to the handicapped, and assistance to social organizations in needy circumstances;

 2. Education, scientific, cultural, public health, and athletic undertakings;